Today’s Wonder of the Day was inspired by Kinsley. Kinsley Wonders, “Who started volleyball and why” Thanks for WONDERing with us, Kinsley!

 Do you like to play sports?
-One of our favorite sports in Wonderopolis is a game we can play inside on a court or outside on the beach.
-All you need is a ball, a net, and several players.
-It involves bumps, sets, spikes, and digs.
+We enjoy a lot of games here in Wonderopolis.
+One of our favorite sports is a game we can play inside or outside.
+Sometimes, we play it on a court.
+Other times, it’s on the beach.
+All we need is a ball, a net, and several players.
 What are we talking about?
 Volleyball, of course!

 Have you ever played volleyball?
-If so, you know it usually involves 12 players — six on each side of a central net — who hit (volley!) a ball back and forth over the net.
-Each team tries to keep the ball from hitting the ground on their side by hitting it back to the team on the other side of the net.
-One team scores a point when they hit the ball to the other team and the other team lets it hit the ground.
+If so, you know it usually involves 12 players—six on each side of a central net.
+The players hit (volley) a ball back and forth over the net.
+Each team tries to keep the ball from touching the ground on their side by sending it back to the team on the other side of the net.
+One team scores a point when the other team lets the ball hit the ground.

 Volleyball has been around for over 100 years now.
-A man named William Morgan invented the game in 1895 at the Holyoke, Massachusetts, Young Men's Christian Association (YMCA).
-Morgan was the Director of Physical Education, and he based his new game on a similar German game called Faustball.
+A man named William Morgan invented the game in 1895 at the Holyoke, Massachusetts, Young Men’s Christian Association (YMCA).
+Morgan was the Director of Physical Education.
+He based his new game on a similar German game called Faustball.

 Morgan called his new game Mintonette.
 He thought of it as a mixture of tennis, basketball, baseball, and handball.
-After a spectator mentioned during a demonstration of the game that it involved a lot of “" of the ball back and forth, the game was renamed volleyball.
+One day, a spectator of the game mentioned that it involved a lot of “” of the ball back and forth.
+That’s when the game was renamed volleyball.

 Today, volleyball is very popular all over the world.
 Some experts believe that volleyball may be the second most played sport in the world after soccer.
-Although a regulation game involves a dozen players, many variations exist, from beach volleyball games with just a few players to two people facing off across a net in a backyard just for fun.
+Although a regulation game involves a dozen players, many variations exist.
+Some beach volleyball games include just a few players.
+Two people might even face off across a net in a backyard just for fun.

-- Bump: Bumping the ball means a player uses the forearms to pass the ball to a teammate or to hit the ball back over the net to the other team.
+Bump: Bumping the ball means a player uses their forearms to pass the ball to a teammate or to hit the ball back over the net to the other team.